 HTML export will interpret Markdown tags as HTML code.
 Select between Snippet to quickly copy-paste to an existing website, and “Full Page” to create a complete HTML document, including header, body, CSS links and so on.

-When selecting Publishing, you will be able to switch between your WordPress and Medium accounts – given you connected them first to Ulysses, of course.
+When selecting Publishing, you will be able to switch between your Ghost, Medium and WordPress accounts –given you connected them first to Ulysses, of course.
 You can connect as many accounts as you want.
 Once this is done, it will take you just a few clicks/taps to upload your articles, complete with images.
-For more details, read our articles about publishing to WordPress and Medium.
+For more details, read our articles about publishing to and Ghost, Medium and WordPress .

 Export and Material Sheets

 Sometimes, you might want to exclude a sheet from the export because it contains information that is not meant to become part of your final text.
 In this case, you can mark the sheet as material.
 Material sheets are easy to recognize thanks to a visual marker in the sheet list.

 On Mac, you can create a new material sheet or convert an existing regular sheet into one (“Use as Material Sheet”) via the File menu.

 On iPad or iPhone, go to the library and create a new material sheet via the + icon.
 To convert a regular sheet, open the sheet list, touch and hold the sheet and select “Use as Material Sheet”.

 Now, when you export several sheets or a group, only regular sheets will be exported.
 You can, however, export single material sheets.